Miro0o/Docs-Notes/CS/🔑 CS_Core/🥷🏼 Operating System (Engineering)/Linux (Derived From UNIX Family)/Free Software & OSS (Open Source Software)/Network Management/Network Management Basics.md

 ### 👉 `curl` | `wget`

-curl is a tool for transferring data from or to a server using URLs.
+`curl` is a tool for transferring data from or to a server using URLs.
 It supports these protocols:
 > DICT, FILE, FTP, FTPS, GOPHER, GOPHERS, HTTP, HTTPS, IMAP, IMAPS, LDAP, LDAPS, MQTT, POP3, POP3S,RTMP, RTMPS, RTSP, SCP, SFTP, SMB, SMBS, SMTP, SMTPS, TELNET, TFTP, WS and WSS.

-curl is powered by `libcurl` for all transfer-related features.
+`curl` is powered by `libcurl` for all transfer-related features.

+---
+GNU `Wget` is a free utility for non-interactive download of files from the Web.
+It supports HTTP, HTTPS, and FTP protocols, as well as retrieval through HTTP proxies.

+`Wget` is non-interactive, meaning that it can work in the background, while the user is not logged on.
+This allows you to start a retrieval and disconnect from the system, letting `Wget` finish the work.
+By contrast, most of the Web browsers require constant user's presence, which can be a great hindrance when transferring a lot of data.

+`Wget` can follow links in HTML, XHTML, and CSS pages, to create local versions of remote web sites, fully recreating the directory structure of the original site.
+This is sometimes referred to as "**recursive downloading**."
+While doing that, `Wget` respects the Robot Exclusion Standard (/robots.txt).  `Wget` can be instructed to convert the links in downloaded files to point at the local files, for offline viewing.

+`Wget` has been designed for robustness over slow or unstable network connections; if a download fails due to a network problem, it will keep retrying until the whole file has been retrieved.
+If the server supports regetting, it will instruct the server to continue the download from where it left off.

 ```shell